2w1ck/packia/README.md

 # packia
 a simple web development boilerplate using: nodejs, express, backbone, gulp and browserify.

+### features
+* enables a easy to use workflow for your project
+* transpiles ES6 files with babel to ES5
+* transpiles SCSS files with sass to CSS
+* automatically only transpiles files which are changed
+* automatically reloads the browser if a change happens to a client file

+### usage
+just run `gulp` inside the directory to let it do it's job.

 ### files and dirs
 `src` contains the source code of the whole application. `target` contains the transpiled and minified code.